bakayolo/proxless/docs/README.md

         - if the deployment does not exist, it will still add the information to the store so that the forwarding still works
         - it resyncs all the services every 30 seconds so the deployment can be picked up later

-Upon deleting a service, the service engine will delete all its route information from the store and unlabel its deployment.
+Upon deleting a service, the service engine will delete all its route information from the store and remove the proxless label from its deployment.

 The logic of the services engine is available in [internal/cluster/kube/servicesinformer.go](../internal/cluster/kube/servicesinformer.go).